alexandroid000/talks/wafr/talk.md

 Geometry Influences Dynamics
 =====

-Actions cause state transitions between intervals on the boundary
-$\partial P$ under a transition function
+Given geometry, we can explicitly analyze state transitions between intervals on the boundary $\partial P$ under nondeterministic actions $\tilde{\theta}$:

 $f: \partial P \times U \to \partial P$

-which is defined by environment geometry.

-. . .

-**Observation:** $f$ has nicer structure when looking only between pairs of edges
+**Observation:** $f$ is easier to analyze when looking at pairs of mutually visible edges.

-**Observation:** in a single action, the robot can only transition to visible segments of the boundary
+**Observation:** in a single action, the robot can only transition to visible segments of the boundary.

-### How can we use geometric structure to reason about all possible trajectories? ###
+### Use geometric structure to discretize space of possible trajectories! ###

 Our Approach
 ============

-> 1. partition boundary using "visibility events"
+> 1. Partition boundary using "visibility events"
-> 2. create *safe* edge-to-edge transition graph
+> 2. Create *safe* edge-to-edge transition graph
-> 3. search for paths and cycles (depending on specification)
+> 3. Search for paths and cycles (depending on specification)
-> 4. translate paths to strategies
+> 4. Translate paths to strategies

 Visibility Decomposition